 These safe, effective medications work to block the effects of opioids if they are taken during recovery and help curb cravings.

 Buprenorphine is often combined with naloxone, which is used to treat opioid overdoses – together, they form Suboxone.
 This medication can ease withdrawal symptoms and is approved for long-term use.

 Methadone relieves withdrawal symptoms and can also curb cravings.
 Methadone can be addictive and must always be used under the direction of a physician.

 Finally, naltrexone can treat both alcohol use disorder and opioid use disorder.
 It blocks the effects of both opioids and alcohol and can help those in recovery feel less motivated to use again.

 Medication-assisted treatment is always used in conjunction with counseling and behavioral support.
 This means that while taking these medications, patients must participate in a treatment program that includes individual therapy and group therapy, which could include 12-step programs.

 Benefits of Medication-Assisted Treatment

 At Midwest Detox Center, we believe that medication-assisted treatment, along with counseling and therapy, can lead to positive long-term outcomes.
-The goal of a MAT program is to help patients develop the healthy coping skills they need for long-term sobriety while curbing cravings in the short term.
+The goal of an MAT program is to help clients develop the healthy coping skills they need for long-term sobriety while curbing cravings in the short term.